Biden says he trusts vaccines and scientists, not Trump

 “Our legal team thinks I can do that, based upon the degree to which there’s a crisis in those states and how bad things are for the country, and if we don’t do it what happens,” Biden said.
 He added that, regardless, he would invite governors to the White House and “make the case” to them on the importance of issuing a mask mandate at the state level.

 Jaffe reported from Washington.
+Associated Press writer Kevin Freking in Washington contributed to this report.